 A lot of medications have side effects of dry mouth.
 Most patients may not realize that their mouth doesn't produce enough saliva because of their everyday prescription.
 Talk with a dentist about any medications that you are prescribed.

 People that experience sinus issues may also experience dry mouth.
-If a person doesn’t breath in through their nose and out through their mouth then they are more likely to have a dry mouth.
-A person’s sinuses are meant to work based on this breathing method so if they can’t properly breathe then the mouth may become drier because it’s working harder take in oxygen.
+If a person doesn’t breathe in through their nose and out through their mouth then they are more likely to have a dry mouth.
+A person’s sinuses are meant to work based on this breathing method so if they can’t properly breathe then the mouth may become drier because it’s working harder to take in oxygen.

 Other than the mouth simply being dry, here are a few other symptoms that one should look out for if they think that they have dry mouth:

 The symptoms of dry mouth are not just the mouth being dry.
-It can have an effect on the entire mouth including the gums, tongue and even the throat.
+It can have an effect on the entire mouth including the gums, tongue, and even the throat.
 It is extremely important not to ignore these signs but instead speak with the dentist immediately to see what can be done.
-Try at home remedies to subside the symptoms until a visit to the dentist is possible.
+Try at-home remedies to subside the symptoms until a visit to the dentist is possible.

-If you have further questions or concerns about dry mouth, what causes it and what the signs are, then reach out to our office today.
+If you have further questions or concerns about dry mouth, what causes it, and what the signs are, then reach out to our office today.
 We’re here to help in any way that we can!